ugermann/eidf-epcc-cluster/details_topics.md

       - Preventing hoarding of resources with low GPU utilization.
       - Preventing users from hoarding nodes by having extremely long job durations (this may circumvent any priority-scheduling system hence why it needs its own way of prevention)
    - **Existing Ideas:**
-      - [Denied] Autoterminating jobs with GPU utilization under a specific amount (i.e. Checking GPU utilization with `nvidia-smi` and killing jobs not hitting a threshold).
+      - [0/6][Denied] Autoterminating jobs with GPU utilization under a specific amount (i.e. Checking GPU utilization with `nvidia-smi` and killing jobs not hitting a threshold).
-      - Having multiple job length bands, each user can only use a certain number of nodes for each band (e.g. 12 hours, 72 hours, 7 days).
+      - [6/6] Having multiple job length bands, each user can only use a certain number of nodes for each band (e.g. 12 hours, 72 hours, 7 days).
-      - Rather than autoterminating jobs based on GPU utilization, maybe just give the users a report of their weekly/daily usage so they know to improve, but without it being forced as a limitation.
+      - [6/6] Rather than autoterminating jobs based on GPU utilization, maybe just give the users a report of their weekly/daily usage so they know to improve, but without it being forced as a limitation.
-      - Have a means to have a zero GPU machine for file transfers or hosting.

 ### Subtopic B: Development Nodes
    - **Nuance:** Utilization of N-GPU nodes for debugging purposes.
-   - **Existing Ideas:** Allowing 1 multi-GPU node for up to 8 hours with a "_dev" identifier.
+   - **Existing Ideas:** [6/6] Allowing 1 multi-GPU node for up to 8 hours with a "_dev" identifier.

 ### Subtopic C: Exceptions and Whitelist
    - **Nuance:** Agreement on job names that need extended run times.
-   - **Existing Ideas:** 2-3 moderators to accept or reject requests for longer run times.
+   - **Existing Ideas:** [1/6] 2-3 moderators to accept or reject requests for longer run times.
 Requests should be made publicly in relevant Slack channels and/or GitHub page, and publicly accepted with stated reasons.
 Anyone can appeal or express concerns/comments.

-## 3. **Implementation of ReadWriteMany for PVCs**
+## 3. [5/6] [1 not enough information] **Implementation of ReadWriteMany for PVCs**
   - **Nuance:** Transition from ReadWriteOnce to ReadWriteMany: Currently, the cluster supports PVCs with ReadWriteOnce access mode, restricting the volume to be mounted as read/write by a single node only.
 This limitation can lead to challenges in scenarios where multiple nodes need concurrent read/write access to the same volume, such as collaborative projects, parallel processing tasks, or shared resource handling.
 The support team is urged to implement the ReadWriteMany access mode for PVCs, which would allow the volume to be mounted by multiple nodes, enhancing:
   Collaboration: Enables different team members to work on shared datasets or projects simultaneously.
   Scalability: Allows parallel processing and distributed computing, enhancing efficiency and reducing processing time.